Starting from blank

 Choose your stack, set up accounts (Stripe, Clerk, hosting), configure domains.

-Review AI output, make product decisions, prioritize features, test user flows.
+Review the output, make product calls, prioritize, and test the real user flows.

 Ship to early users and start iterating.
 AI makes iteration fast — bug fixes, feature tweaks, and new functionality can ship in hours.
 The foundation you set up in the first two days pays dividends here.

-Rapid bug fixes, feature iterations, adding analytics, improving UX based on feedback.
+Rapid bug fixes, feature iterations, adding analytics, improving UX from feedback.

 Talk to users, prioritize feedback, make product decisions, plan the roadmap.